shandran/layer23-volume/README.md

 ![Pyramidal neuron of the mouse cortex stained using the Golgi method](img/golgistain.png "Serial LM reconstruction of Golgi stained neuron")

 <em>Image credit: by author, using a Zeiss Photomicroscope II at 40x oil.
-Reconstruction using Smart Objects in Photoshop.</em>
+Reconstruction of a Golgi-stained mouse pyramidal neuron using Smart Objects in Photoshop.</em>

 ### Once again neuroscience is undergoing another revolution with the serial electron microscope brain reconstructions

 ![Pyramdial neuron from the Layer 2/3 serial EM volume](img/layer23pyr.png "Serial EM reconstruction using Neuroglancer")

-<em>Image credit, by author, using Neuroglancer of pyramidal neuron with cellid 648518346349538440.</em>
+<em>Image credit, by author, reconstruction using Neuroglancer of pyramidal neuron with cellid 648518346349538440 in the Layer 2/3 volume.</em>

 ***